PERSONNEL SERVICES Regulation 4120

 Employee Records

-records are maintained in a secure location with controlled access.
+1. All employee testing records are confidential and the District will ensure that all testing records are maintained in a secure location with controlled access.
 Test results and other confidential information may be released by the laboratory, the breath alcohol technician or the MRO only to designated District officials and/or the substance abuse professional.
 Any other release of confidential information is only pursuant to federal regulations or with the employee's written consent.

 2. Covered employees are entitled, upon written request, to obtain copies of any records pertaining to the employee's use of alcohol or controlled substances, including records of tests and test results.